Overview

 We now have almost everything we need to process

-multiple data files with our analyze
+multiple data files with our analyze script.

 You’ll notice that our data files are named